2022 United Kingdom local elections: Metropolitan boroughs

 There are thirty-six metropolitan boroughs, which are single-tier local authorities.
 Thirty-three of them elect a third of their councillors every year for three years, with no election in each fourth year.
 These councils hold their elections on the same timetable, which includes elections in 2022.
-Birmingham City Council holds its elections on a four-year cycle from 2018, so is also due to hold an election in 2022.
-Due to boundary changes, three councils which generally elect their councillors in thirds will elect all of their councillors in 2022.
-They will then return to the thirds schedule, apart from St Helens Council, which is moving to all-out elections every four years starting in 2022.
-Several other boundary reviews have been delayed to 2023 due to the COVID-19 pandemic.
-The scheduled elections in Liverpool in 2022 have been cancelled and instead the city is expected to move to all-out elections from 2023 on new ward boundaries.
+Birmingham City Council holds its elections on a four-year cycle from 2018, so was due to hold an election in 2022.
+Due to boundary changes, three councils which generally elect their councillors in thirds elected all of their councillors in 2022.
+They then returned to the thirds schedule, apart from St Helens Council, which moved to all-out elections every four years starting in 2022.
+Several other boundary reviews were delayed to 2023 due to the COVID-19 pandemic.
+The scheduled elections in Liverpool in 2022 were cancelled and instead the city moved to all-out elections from 2023 on new ward boundaries.